SergioHPassos/Animal-Rescue-Interactive-Database-Jupyter-Dashboard/README.md

 # Animal-Rescue-Interactive-Database-Jupyter-Dashboard
 > The dashboard utilizes a database to populate a data table and applies an interactive map and pie chart to visually help the user understand the data.
-Additionally, the dashboard has built in filter that can either but toggled or written to better traverse the data.
+Additionally, the dashboard has a built in filter that can either be toggled, or written to better traverse the data.

 ## Table of Contents
 * [General Info](#general-information)